kfaeghi/Angular/DoD.md

 ## Definition of Done
 We will keep adding detail and examples to this as we gain understanding of any ambiguities that come up.

 For clarity, a task/pull request will not be considered to be complete until all these items can be checked off.
+**Feature/User Story**
 * [ ] Task has its own **GitHub issue** (something it is solving)
   * [ ] **Estimate of expected time** required to complete task was agreed with all present and recorded **before starting the task**
   * [ ] Issue number is **included in the commit messages** for traceability